wame/GeneratorBundle/Resources/doc/4_entity_generation.md

 If your console doesn't accept newlines in a single command at all, you can use the same representation in a single line as well:

-    php bin/console wame:generate:entity Contact --fields="{ email: { type: string, nullable: , validation: { Email: , NotBlank:, Length: { min: 5, max: 150, minMessage: We do not believe an email can have fewer than 5 characters., maxMessage: For some inexplicable reason emails longer than 150 chars are not allowed here. } } } }"
+    php bin/console wame:generate:entity Contact --fields="{ email: { type: string, nullable, validation: { Email, NotBlank, Length: { min: 5, max: 150, minMessage: We do not believe an email can have fewer than 5 characters., maxMessage: For some inexplicable reason emails longer than 150 chars are not allowed here. } } } }"

 #### Name conversions